 Carpet plants, and other plants that are rooted in the substrate, are especially suitable for corydoras.
 To make sure these plants survive, I always recommend to use root tabs.
 Root tabs contain nutrients, and you simply push them down in the substrate.
 I personally use and recommend Flourish Tabs by Seachem, which are available here on Amazon.
 Check them out, it will help you and your plants a lot!

-But what makes an aquarium plant suitable for a corydora catfish?
+But what makes an aquarium plant suitable for a corydora catfish, whether a bronze cory, albino cory, or anything in between?
+Let’s find out!

 1. Echinodorus Tenellus